 This sheet, first observed experimentally by Thoroddsen [15] and seen in numerical simulations by [16] is produced at the moment of impact.
-An example is shown in Fig. 5.
-As the drop touches the surface at finite speed, a localised pressure singularity is produced, pushing fluid outward.
-From the symmetry of the problem at the first moment of impact it is clear that the sheet must shoot out horizontally, and that an equal amount of drop and layer fluid is contained in it.
+An example is shown in figure 5.
+As the drop touches the surface at finite speed, a localized pressure singularity is produced, pushing fluid outwards.
+From the symmetry of the problem at the first moment of impact it is clear that the sheet must shoot out horizontally, and that equal amounts of drop and layer fluid are contained in it.

 A theory of the ejecta sheet was presented in [17], neglecting both surface tension and viscosity.
 Thus both the Reynolds and Weber numbers are infinite.
 In this limit, there is no time scale to the problem, and the sheet instantaneously reaches infinity.
 As the drop penetrates the layer, the sheet thickens and a larger percentage comes from the layer fluid.
-Clearly, in reality the ejecta sheet cannot shoot out to infinity, and certainly not in zero time; restoring surface tension to the problem, as was done in simulations of [16], yields a finite speed (see Figs. 4-6 in [16]).
-Ejecta sheet speeds were measured experimentally by [15], and show increasingly high speeds with decreasing viscosity, reaching up to 50 m/s.
+Clearly, in reality the ejecta sheet cannot shoot out to infinity, and certainly not in zero time; restoring surface tension to the problem, as was done in simulations of [16], yields a finite speed (see figures 4-6 in [16]).
+Ejecta sheet speeds were measured experimentally by [15], and show increasingly high speeds with decreasing viscosity, reaching up to 50 m s-1.

 Weiss and Yarin [16] also investigate the role of surface tension for the existence of an ejecta sheet.
 They find that for We < 40 no ejecta sheet is produced at all.
 Rather, the motion is transformed into a capillary wave that runs along the drop.
-In
+In our experiments, we observe small droplets long before the crown splash but we do not have the resolution to observe the mechanism by which these are generated.
+In our phase diagram, all such cases are lumped together with the label microdroplet splash.
+Nonetheless, if we assume that these microdroplets originate in the breakup of the ejecta sheet then our boundary at high Re approaches We = 130 in fair agreement with Weiss and Yarin's result of We \approx 40 for Re $\rightarrow \infty$.